The Unholy Night: Production

 According to Exhibitors Herald-World published on April 20, 1929, the film began production under the working title The Green Ghost on 1 March 1929.
 Initially, Rupert Julian was signed to direct the film as his first 100% dialogue feature.
 The film's screenplay was written by Edwin Justus Mayer and adapted by Dorothy Farnum based on the short story The Green Ghost by Ben Hecht.
 The films intertitles were by Joe Farnum.

-An article in Motion Picture News, Julian voluntarily withdrew from the production stating he was not comfortable directing a sound film, and wanted to earn more experience with shorts first.
+According to an article in Motion Picture News, Julian voluntarily withdrew from the production stating he was not comfortable directing a sound film, and wanted to earn more experience with shorts first.
 It has not been determined if any of Julian's work was retained in the released film.
 Lionel Barrymore took over as director, which would be his second sound film as a director.

 Release

 The Unholy Night was distributed theatrically by Metro-Goldwyn-Mayer Distributing Corp. on 14 September 1929.

 Barrymore co-directed (with French director Jacques Feyder) a French-language version of the film called Le Spectre Vert (The Green Ghost) which was released in France.
 This French-language version was never released in the US.
 Dorothy Farnum and Yves Mirande adapted the screenplay.
 It was Feyder's first sound film, and the first French-language film ever made in Hollywood as well.
 It was released in France in 1930.